jkassemi/stubby/README.md

 # Stubby

 A local DNS and HTTP server combo that provides a package manager solution to configuring network systems on a development machine.
-This is currently only designed to run on OS X.

 Use it to:

-* manage your dev domains (like pow, with lethal power)
+* manage your .dev domains

 * distribute a spec for your API so developers can run basic tests without hitting your dev server.

-* point a client to the right version of an app without editing a hosts file.

-* lock down access to a dev system only to users running a stubby.json config from your project.
+* get your team on the right system with the proper hosts settings.

 ## Development Status

-I've been through several restructurings of this application so far, but I finally feel that the Stubfile.json format and the extension / adapter organization is clear and complete enough to handle the majority of use cases.
+The Stubfile.json format and the extension / adapter organization is clear and complete enough to handle the majority of use cases.
+No major changes to the general system or configuration formats.

-I don't expect major changes to the format from this point forward.
-Any such changes will be delegated to a major revision change.

 ## Installation